cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/04-comparison.md

 new TBrowser
 ```

 It has only one plot, because the others are in different files.
+Inside the folder `histograms`, you can find the histograms that created this efficiency result.

 ![TBrowser showing efficiency plot for fitting method](../../../../../images/analysis/selection/idefficiencystudy/tutorial/04/prints/fitting_tbrowser.png)